• Home

 The key to success?
 Working with contractors who understand Chicago's unique challenges.
 From navigating permits to dealing with 100-year-old plumbing, experience matters.
 Whether you're converting a closet in your Lincoln Park greystone or finishing your Logan Square basement, proper planning prevents costly surprises.

 Ready to add that second bathroom?
-Contact Assembly Squad for a free consultation.
+Contact Assembly Squad Remodeling for a free consultation.
 We'll evaluate your space, identify the best location, and provide honest guidance on costs and timelines.
+Visit our Lincoln Park design studio at 2315 N Southport Ave to discuss your project in person, or call (312) 544-9150.
 Let's end those bathroom battles once and for all.

 Bathroom Addition Experts